KhalDrogo5190/sea-war-anders-blom/README.md

 ## Object of the game

-Sink the pirate ships before they take your booty!
+Sink those stupid police ships before they take your treasure!
 Arrrrrr!!

 ## Controls